tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 5. [Useful Link](#useful)

 ## Intrinsic interpretable model <a name="intrinsic"></a>
-### Linear Regression: <a name="linear"></a>
-Linear Regression is a linear approach to modeling the relationship between a scalar response (or dependent variable) and one or more explanatory variables (or independent variables)

 ### Generalized linear regression: <a name="generalized"></a>
 The generalized linear model (GLM) is a flexible generalization of ordinary linear regression that allows for response variables that have error distribution models other than a normal distribution